Can You Store Bananas and Potatoes Together?

 What to Consider When Buying Potatoes

-When buying, avoid potatoes that are decayed, discolored, wrinkled, with cuts or broken skin.
+Avoid potatoes that are decayed, discolored, wrinkled, with cuts or broken skin.
 They should be firm, smooth, and not show sprouting signs or green coloration.
 The latter indicates that they may contain solanine, a toxic alkaloid that gives them an undesirable taste.
-It could also cause headaches, circulatory problems, and diarrhea.

 Avoid cleaned potatoes because, without their protective coating, potatoes become more prone to bacteria infection.